UKHomeOffice/engineering-guidance-and-standards/docs/patterns/using-generative-ai.md

 - Amazon Lex
 - Bing Search AI

-The capability of LLMs and generative AI is predicated on storing and feeding models with large amounts of real life data, which includes subsequent questions asked of it since going live.
-As the functionality of the models is largely opaque, and assurance of data confidentiality is not always assured, use of these services potentially introduces risks to the governance of Home Office data, information and processes.
+The capability of LLMs and generative AI is predicated on storing and feeding models with large amounts of real life data, which might include subsequent questions asked of it since going live.
+As the functionality of the models is largely opaque, and assurance of data confidentiality is not always assured, [use of these services potentially introduces risks to the governance of Home Office data, information and processes](https://www.ncsc.gov.uk/blog-post/chatgpt-and-large-language-models-whats-the-risk).

 In addition to this, some of these services can generate or examine code, to provide suggested solutions.
 While there is a potential benefit to AI assisted development, care needs to be taken with what code is provided to the service, and how the assistance is assured for quality control.